 As technology advances, automated drone operations are becoming increasingly prevalent and the collaboration has led to a successful proof of concept for autonomous drone operations in a complex environment.
 By overcoming significant regulatory challenges and improving technical aspects, Avy has been able to conduct successful limited BVLOS flights and prove the added value of drone imagery.

-But First a Demo
+First - a demo